Completion theorem for equivariant $K$-theory: Failure of Atiyah-Segal completion theorem

 \section{Failure of Atiyah-Segal completion theorem}

-In this section, we show by an example that the completion theorem is in general false for smooth schemes which are not filtrable.
+In this section, we show that the algebraic version of the Atiyah-Segal completion problem has negative solution if the underlying smooth scheme is not filtrable.
 To show this, we take our ground field to be the field of complex numbers $\C$ and $G = \G_m$.
 Consider the closed subgroup $H = \{1, -1\} \subsetneq G$ and set $X = G/H$.
+Then $X$ is a $G$-scheme having finite stabilizers.

 Let $\Z_2$ denote the $2$-adic completion of $\Z$.
 For $m \ge 1$, let $\mu_m$ denote the subgroup of $m$-th roots of unity in $\C^*$.
 Given a commutative ring $A$, an element $a \in A$ and an $A$-module $M$, let $\ _aM$ denote the submodule of $M$ consisting of those elements which are annihilated by $a$.
 We wish to prove the following.
-This will produce counter examples to the completion theorem if we weaken the filtrability condition.
+This will produce counterexamples to the completion theorem if we weaken the filtrability condition.

 \begin{thm} Let $X = G/H$ be the homogeneous space as above.
-Then \begin{enumerate} \item For $p \ge 0$, the map $K_p(X_G) \to \sK_p(X_G)$ is an isomorphism. \item $\wh{{K^G_0(X)}_{I_G}} \xrightarrow{\cong} K_0(X_G)$. \item For $p > 0$ odd, the map $\wh{{K^G_p(X)}_{I_G}} \to K_p(X_G)$ is an isomorphism. \item For $p > 0$ even, there is a short exact sequence
+Then \begin{enumerate} \item For $p \ge 0$, the map $K_p(X_G) \to \sK_p(X_G)$ is an isomorphism. \item $\wh{{K^G_0(X)}_{I_G}} \xrightarrow{\simeq} K_0(X_G)$. \item For $p > 0$ odd, the map $\wh{{K^G_p(X)}_{I_G}} \to K_p(X_G)$ is an isomorphism. \item For $p > 0$ even, there is a short exact sequence

 \end{enumerate} \end{thm}